jortencio/pe_to_mqtt/README.md

   - Only basic configuration is available for MQTT, (e.g. SSL not yet supported).
   - Unable to filter facts, all facts are sent to MQTT
   - Limitation in the filtering of reports sent to MQTT
   - There may be some issues publishing facts/report data that is > 500 KB.
-This behaviour has been noticed for Puppet Primary Server/Compiler reports where reports seem to get lost when they are greater than 500KB.
-(Thinking of adding settings for controlling the report payload in the future)
+This behaviour has been noticed for Puppet Primary Server/Compiler reports where reports published to the MQTT Broker seem to get lost when they are greater than 500 KB.
+(Future plans to add settings for controlling the report payload in the future which can help control payload size)

 ## Development